Review – Stormrise

 GTAIV perfectly captures look and feel of fictitious city

 When you get a postcard, do you look at the photo of the Grand Canyon or the Eifel tower or whatever and go “oh my god!
 It’s so lifelike!
 It’s like I’m actually there!!!!”
 No, of course you don’t.
 Similarly, I should have realized – before I shelled out my 60+ dollars yesterday – that playing GTA IV wouldn’t make me feel like I was actually in New York City (why I wanted that, when I know exactly what it feels like all the time, is beyond me).
 Unfortunately for me, I came to the conclusion that GTA IV would be an exact, block-by-block replica of the city in which I currently reside.
-I actually thought I’d be able to go over the Williamsburg bridge and continue going in the same general direction in Brooklyn until I found a street that roughly resembled my street and a house that looked sorta like my house. → Read the rest
+I actually thought I’d be able to go over the Williamsburg bridge and continue going in the same general direction in Brooklyn until I found a street that roughly resembled my street and a house that looked sorta like my house.
+I even sorta held out hope that I’d be able to walk up the steps to my door and see a mailbox that sorta looked like it had my name on it. → Ask not what this post can do for you - ask what you can do for this post.

 GET PAID TO PLAY VIDEO GAMES!

 I like having sex.
 Who doesn’t, right? (answer: Condoleezza Rice) That said, I don’t think that I would be a ho if it were somehow possible.
 I like to choose who I have sex with, and I don’t think I could do it all day, and it’s illegal and immoral and dirty and all that.
 Similarly, I like to play games, but I don’t think I’d want to be a game tester.
 For as long as I can remember, the reality of my gaming world has been shaped by the fact that most games simply suck, and are less fun than almost anything.
 I don’t want to play Virtua Tennis 3 for thirty minutes, let alone 40 hours.
-But there are many among us who believe that because you like doing an activity, then wanting to do it every day for months (and getting paid!) → Read the rest
+But there are many among us who believe that because you like doing an activity, then wanting to do it every day for months (and getting paid!) is some kind of gift from on high.
+I disagree.
+I don’t want to eat chocolate for 40 hours a week, take eight hour hot showers every day, etc. → Fine, but this article then no more.

 Review – Real Soccer 2008